GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/01I_Opcodes.md

 - **`OP_LOOP`** `byteX2`: Moves the instruction pointer (`vm.ip`) backwards by `byteX2` bytes.

 - **`OP_CALL`** `argc`: The stack is arranged such that there exists a `function` object, followed by `argc` arguments, at the top of the stack.
 Call `function` by pushing a new CallFrame onto the call stack for these values.

+- **`OP_CLOSURE`** `idx` `upvalueIsLocal` `upvalueSlot` `...` : Creates an `ObjClosure*` at runtime from the function at `chunk->constants[idx]`.
+Then, for each upvalue defined in that function, take a pair of byte operands to capture the upvalues:
+  - `upvalueIsLocal` determines whether the VM should search for a local variable:
+    - `1` for walking through the current open upvalues, and creating a new one if not currently present,
+    - `0` for inheriting an upvalue from the current enclosing function.
+  - `upvalueSlot` depends on whether this upvalue is for a local variable or an inherited upvalue:
+    - for local variables, it's its position on the stack relative to the current enclosing `CallFrame`,
+    - for inherited upvalues, the index in `frame->closure->upvalues`.
+-  **`OP_CLOSE_UPVALUE`**: closes an upvalue by popping it from the stack and transferring it into the `ObjUpvalue*` struct on the heap.

 - **`OP_RETURN`**: Pops the call stack and returns the topmost element in the popped frame.
 Exit the VM and return `INTERPRETER_OK` if the popped frame is executed top-level code.